nottohave/nottohave/README.md

 ## About Me

-I'm doing frontendmentor challenge at the moment.
-Hobby: discover new music 💿, small reading 🐱‍👓, yoga 🧘🏽, cooking 🍳.
+I like to build website and review codes.
+Currently I am working on giving code review on frontendmentor.
+I see it as a good learning, also to help people and expand connections.
+My hobby: discover new music 💿, small reading 🐱‍👓, yoga 🧘🏽, cooking 🍳.

 ### I use: